Skip to main content

 For microdosing, we avoid dosages that would cause psychedelic of dissociative effects.
 Side effects are also well tolerated and rare.
 A provider will teach the patient how to titrate (adjust dosage) and stay in contact with the patients to monitor his/her progress.

-Yes, we recommend that you continue to collaborate with your mental health provider for the management of psychotherapy.
-Ketamine treatment can be an effective tool in managing certain mental health conditions, but it is not a replacement for traditional therapies like psychotherapy or counseling.
-Your psychiatrist or therapist provides a comprehensive approach to your mental health, offering support, guidance, and strategies for managing your condition in conjunction with ketamine treatment.
+Ketamine treatment can be a powerful tool for managing certain mental health conditions, but it is not a replacement for traditional therapies such as psychotherapy or counseling.
+Your psychiatrist or therapist plays a vital role in providing a comprehensive, long-term approach to your mental health, offering support, guidance, and effective strategies that work in conjunction with ketamine therapy.